fortraan/Rotor/README.md

 ![alt text](https://raw.githubusercontent.com/fortraan/Rotor/master/images/RotorLogoRendered.png)
+--------
 A 2D game engine written with C#/.NET

---------
 Rotor is poorly documented, but I plan to work on that.

-Eventually,
+Eventually. :[

 ## Requirements
 - Gtk#